-NDIRA, a collaboration between IPUMS and the University of Minnesota Life Course Center, is currently accepting submissions for the 2023 Data-Intensive Research Conference, to be held in person in Minneapolis, Minnesota; key components of the program will also be available to virtual participants.
-The conference theme is How Place Shapes Health and Wellbeing through the Life Course.
-The deadline to apply is February 1, 2023.
+NDIRA, a collaboration between IPUMS and the University of Minnesota Life Course Center, is currently accepting submissions for the 2024 Data-Intensive Research Conference, to be held in person in Minneapolis, MN; key components of the program will also be available to virtual participants.
+The conference theme is Harnessing the Power of Linked Data to Study Aging.
+The deadline to apply is February 1, 2024.

-We welcome submissions that leverage large-scale population data to examine the role of place in shaping wellbeing throughout the life course in the U.S. and global contexts.
+We welcome submissions that leverage large-scale population data with a linking component to examine aging and life course processes in the U.S. and global contexts.
 We are particularly interested in submissions that use data from IPUMS, including papers that link complete count census data to aging surveys (e.g., HRS, PSID), or EdSHARe, and are informed by a life course perspective, especially those with an emphasis on aging.
 Potential topics include health and other outcomes as influenced by contexts at multiple levels, such as:

 - Early life conditions and later life outcomes

-- Role of structural disparities in shaping wellbeing throughout the life course
+- Role of structural disparities in life course processes and outcomes

 All submissions will be considered for both paper as well as flash and/or poster sessions.
 We strongly encourage submissions from new and early stage investigators, scholars who identify as being members of systemically excluded groups, and from new interdisciplinary teams.

 Instructions for submitting a proposal:

 Authors are asked to submit a short abstract (150 words) and either an extended abstract (2-5 pages) or a completed paper; we will only consider abstracts submitted in English.
 Please clearly reference the data you are using in your abstract.
 Submissions will be considered for paper sessions as well as flash and/or poster sessions.
 Note that if your abstract is selected for inclusion on the program in an oral session, your session will be recorded and posted to the conference website.

 We will offer travel support to attend the conference for some selected presenters.
 Recipients of travel support will receive reimbursement for some or all of the following expenses: domestic airfare, ground travel, lodging, and meals.
 The abstract submission form allows authors to report interest in travel support.
 Funding will be awarded with consideration for NDIRA’s emphasis on increasing diversity in aging research with specific attention to supporting early career scholars, scholars from systemically excluded groups, and researchers outside of R1 institutions.